Honda D16 Engine – Everything You Need To Know

 Although the D16 can often get overlooked by enthusiasts for some of the more popular tuning engines, such as the B16, it certainly packs some potential if you are willing to explore its tuning capabilities.

-The main criticisms with the D16 are the low displacement and low factory output, but as always, there are ways to unlock insane power figures if you’re willing to put in the work.
+The main criticisms of the D16 are the low displacement and low factory output, which are both valid points.
+But as always, there are ways to unlock insane power figures if you’re willing to put in the work (and funds).

 We’ve witnessed several D16 builds around the 500 hp mark, with some even reaching up to 700 hp.